Coignet, Joseph Alfred Octave; Lafourche Parish, Louisiana

 Louisiana to visit her brother, Dr, H. L. Ducrocq, now residing in Lafayette

 parish.
-Mr. and Mrs. Coignet have 4 children: Marie Antoinette, Alfred,
+Mr. and Mrs. Coignet have 4 children: Marie Antoinette,

 Gerard, and Henry.
 The family is Roman Catholic.